-To be considered for entry in the Carter Cutlery Apprentice Program, you must first agree to set aside three months of your time during which you will work 40 hours a week without the expectation of making a living wage.
+To be considered for entry in the Carter Cutlery Apprentice Program, you must first agree to set aside three months of your time during which you will work 40 hours a week.
+While you will start making money right away for any sellable blade you make, it may be 6-12 months before you might make a living wage.
 Search your soul or consult with your family to make sure you will have the necessary emotional and financial means to undertake this process.

-Although a Carter Cutlery apprenticeship is a non-compensated position, the apprentice would be entitled to 50% of the profits of any sale-worthy blade he/she makes within the first three months of learning to become a bladesmith.
+Although a Carter Cutlery apprenticeship is a non-compensated position, the apprentice would be entitled to 55%* of the profits of any sale-worthy blade he/she makes.

 The qualities necessary to successfully complete the Carter Cutlery Apprentice Program are self-regulation, a passion to learn, self-motivation, and the ability to respectfully seek out and honor the advice given by the journeymen smiths working above them.
 Apprentices should take the time to observe first before asking questions, but they should never leave anything unasked in order to prevent costly errors and damage to tools and equipment.
 If you don’t understand how to use a machine, ask and verify.